Moss Landing Power Plant: History

-Grid connection
+On April 9, 2018 Vistra Corp merged with Dynegy Inc, and thus also acquired the Moss Landing Power Plant.
+Vistra opted not to close the Moss Landing plant, but instead to expand it.
+In 2021 Vistra began to refer to its Moss Landing power plant facility as the "Vistra Moss Landing Energy Storage Facility".

+Connections to the California power grid

 The plant has power lines that connect it to Path 15, and interconnections like Path 26 and Path 66 that allow power to flow to far-away regions.
 The plant is also connected to local loads and the San Jose region by transmission lines.

-Gas units
+Natural Gas power generation

 Both the supercritical units and the combined cycle units use once-through cooling.
 The supercritical units have a cooling requirement of 600000 USgal per minute, and the combined cycle units a requirement of 250000 USgal.

 Supercritical Steam Units 6 and 7

 Units 6 and 7 used supercritical steam.
 These units were retired at the end of 2016.
 At the end of their life, units 6 and 7 were typically operated as peaking units when demand for electricity was highest.
 In 2016, the last year of operation, they only operated approximately 3% of the time.

 The generation process for units 6 and 7 starts with natural gas injected at one end of the boiler to be burned.
 Primary water is injected at the other end of the boiler to receive the heat produced.
 The gas simply comes from a natural gas pipeline, and combustion products go up the stack and into the atmosphere.
 Water has a much more complicated path, and consists of two distinct systems: coolant water and primary (steam-generating) water.
 Cooling water is pumped out of the Monterey Bay or the nearby Elkhorn Slough.
 Then it is purified, used to cool down the water coming from the turbines, and discharged into the ocean.
 Steam for the turbines is created from the primary water flow, which is preheated before entering the boiler.
 From the boiler, the superheated steam is directed into a first turbine working at high pressure, then into a low pressure turbine.
 The turbines drive the generators.